AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 ## Future Work
 The subteam will progress with experimentation, evaluation, and iteration of the apparatus.

 The subteam has qualitatively demonstrated that bubbles do form within the fluidized bed reactor.
 This suggests that the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is plausible.
-The subteam will modify the experimental method, considering more extreme temperatures so as to demonstrate the change in oxygen's solubility and to improve the opportunity for observational evaluation.
-The subteam also will consider using a camera set-up to have consistent video recordings of experiments, to avoid error and uncertainty due to variables such as hand movement.
+The subteam will modify the experimental method, considering more extreme temperatures so as to demonstrate the change in oxygen's solubility and to improve the opportunity for visual evaluation.
+The subteam also will consider using a camera set-up to obtain consistent video recordings of experiments, to avoid error and uncertainty due to variables such as hand movement.
 The subteam will also consider fabricating a larger flow accumulator, or otherwise changing the experimental apparatus to increase the duration of experimental trials.

+As mentioned in the Methods section, the experimental setting of 60 RPM for the peristaltic pump was relatively arbitrary, albeit being sufficiently above the fluidized bed's fluidization velocity.
+The subteam will consider optimizing flow rate, and will consider the entrainment velocity of the fluidized bed, so as to clearly delineate the minimum and maximum flow rates acceptable for experimental trials.

 After system improvements, the subteam will progress to more thorough, quantitative analysis of the prototype.
 The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
 After analysis of concentration data, the subteam will modify the system to optimize the removal of dissolved gas.